andgordio/mockupless/docs/Courses/LayoutBasics/Core/form.md

 </div>
 ```

+- same tag as for simple text input and checkbox with `radio` value in `type` attribute
 - radio buttons from one group must have same value in the `name` attribute to make radio buttons bound

 ## Dropdown / Select